What is Christopher Street Day?

 Christopher Street Day in Eastern Europe: why pride and solidarity are so necessary

-In 2007, Poland was found guilty by the European Court of Human Rights of having fundamentally violated the right to freedom of assembly.
+In 2007, Poland was found guilty by the European Court of Human Rights for fundamentally violating the right to freedom of assembly in relation to the bans on the Pride events in Warsaw.

 After a few calm events, the situation came to a head in 2019 when a demonstration of queer people in Bialystok in eastern Poland was attacked by right-wing extremists and hooligans from the soccer scene.